 The checkerboard garden* of slate and Phlox subulata was designed to be viewed from the house above.
 After bloom season, the phlox is cut back to perfect squares and provides graphic interest for the rest of the season.
 The pot in the center, as well as the large pots with bay standards nearby, are underplanted with edible greens.

 *It is what we call the ‘checkerboard’ garden.
 Set within a square space, it is about contrasts.
 The squares of slate are hard and the squares of creeping phlox are soft.
 Inertia vs momentum.
 Permanent vs impermanent.
 Non-living and living.
 Order and disorder.
 And the whole within limits.

-Along the (neighbor’s) picket fence, is a newly planted quince which will be trained into an espalier fence.
+Along the (neighbor’s) picket fence, is a still young quince which will be trained into an espalier fence.
 Dutchman’s Pipe and Virginia creeper have been planted along the other neighbor’s chain-link fence with the fervent hope of covering it entirely.

 The woods beyond provide a backdrop for the entire garden.
 It is also where we compost all garden waste.

 As you step down into the lower garden, you cannot help but notice on your immediate right, our latest experiment – lotus growing.
 Begun in early April from tubers given by a generous friend.
 We are quickly learning about aquatic gardening and cannot wait to see the lotus grow and bloom.
 It’s fun sharing a project in the early stages for, while it might not look impressive right now, the young leaves rising above the water feels very promising and exciting.
 Anticipation is half the joy!

 The two grassy areas on either side of the path to the greenhouse are the native sedge Carex Appalachia – the only food source for the larvae of the Appalachian brown butterfly.
 In early spring, when the grass is still low, a few hundred F. meleagris (snakeshead fritillaria) bob their checkered bells very fetchingly.